I have 290 Virginia-born ballplayers to account for. I have 114 Virginia birthplaces to visit.

 … where we found a cute pup named Honeybear …

-… and tucked just a block off Main, Burrito Baby, my favorite eats place around …
+… and tucked just a block off Main, Burrito Baby, a yummy eats place …

 … and veggie friendly!